AdrienFausteGay/GRAFS-E/docs/source/input.md

 ## Input Data

-In this section, we describe the **Input data** required for the proper functioning of **GRAFS-E**.
+In this section, we describe the **Input data** required for the proper functioning of **E-GRAFS**.
 The data can be provided by default in the project spreadsheet or in detail in the data spreadsheet (Input data tab).
 If there is a conflict for a given year and territory between a data point in the project spreadsheet and the data spreadsheet, the data spreadsheet takes precedence.

 For example, in the **crops** tab of the project spreadsheet, it is indicated that the nitrogen content of wheat is 2%.
 But in the data spreadsheet, it is indicated that in France in 2010, the nitrogen content of wheat is 3%, so the value retained for the calculations will be 3%.